hidro-iri/Borinot/hardware/4_upper_body_integration.md

 ### steps

-1. Follow the routing schematic (picture showing on which should pass each cable)
+1. Follow the routing schematic. (picture showing on which should pass each cable.)
-2. start by the power cables
+2.Start by the power cables
-3. continue with the signal cables
+3.Continue with the signal cables.
-4. finish with the others
+4. Finish with the other cables.

 ---